 At the beginning of January 1837, Eliza began to teach and Henry began to preach among the Nez Perce.
 By the summer, however, Spalding made the decision to relocate his mission because it was too hot and inundated with mosquitoes.
 The mission was moved to the mouth of Lapwai Creek, some five miles away.
-Today, the precise location of the mission site is unknown.
+Today, the precise location of that mission site is unknown.

 The Mission on the Clearwater River

 The site near Lapwai Creek was cooler during the summer.
-With help from the Nez Perce, he collected logs and built a home that measured thirty-two feet by twenty-two feet.
+With help from the Nez Perce, Spalding collected logs and built a home that measured thirty-two feet by twenty-two feet.
 Over the next ten years, the small modest structure that was built in 1838 gradually expanded to encompass a host of activities that occurred at the mission.
 Additions were made in 1838, 1841, and 1844 to incorporate a school, printing house, and living space for Nez Perce who worked at the mission and school.

-After leaving Nez Perce country, the building was used by the Indian Agent but they did not preserve the structure.
-A portion of the building was still standing when Spalding's oldest daughter visited the site in 1884.
+After leaving Nez Perce country, the building was used by the Indian Agent, but they did not preserve the structure.
+A portion of the building was still standing when the Spaldings' oldest daughter visited the site in 1884.
 When she visited again in 1909, the house was gone.
 In 1923, the Daughters of the American Revolution placed a tablet commemorating the Spalding Mission and in 1935 they erected an iron fence around the foundations of the Spalding home site.
 In 1974, archaeologists from the University of Idaho excavated the site and located the principal building and the subsequent additions made by Spalding.